GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ## Overview

 This API has been optimized to meet the specific storage needs of extensions.
-It provides the same storage capabilities as the [localStorage API][localStorage] with the following key differences:
+It provides the same storage capabilities as the [localStorage API][local-storage] with the following key differences:

 - User data can be automatically synced with Chrome sync (using `storage.sync`).
 - Your extension's content scripts can directly access user data without the need for a background